ExistentialEnso/fed2-bot/readme.md

 ## Features

-🍕 Ensures your character eats when stamina is low to avoid death by starvation.
+🍕 Ensures your character eats when stamina is low to avoid death by starvation

+📈 Able to "walk up" new exchanges, i.e. slowly increasing stockpiles to 20k tons over time

+🧪 Validates configuration and tells you any problems found

 🚀 Calculates how many cargo bays your ship has (and refuels periodically!)

-📈 Support for "walking up" new exchanges, i.e. slowly increasing stockpiles over time.

-🧪 Validates configuration and tells you any problems found.

-📒 Logs useful information automatically.
+📒 Logs useful information automatically

 😍 Detailed output (with cute emoji!)